rhinstaller/teres/docs/index.rst

 .. py:method:: _emit_file(record)

+    This method is called from :py:class:`teres.Reporter` and stores the record and its type in the queue. :py:meth:`teres.bkr_handlers._thread_loop` continuously reads from this queue and calls :py:meth:`teres.bkr_handlers._thread_emit_file` or
+    :py:meth:`teres.bkr_handlers._thread_emit_log` depending on the record type.

+.. py:method:: _emit_log(record)

-    This method is called from :py:class:`teres.Reporter`.
+    This method is called from :py:class:`teres.Reporter` and stores the record and its type in the queue. :py:meth:`teres.bkr_handlers._thread_loop` continuously reads from this queue and calls :py:meth:`teres.bkr_handlers._thread_emit_file` or
+    :py:meth:`teres.bkr_handlers._thread_emit_log` depending on the record type.

+.. py:method:: _thread_emit_file(record)

     Through the record parameter it accepts flags that can modify the destination of the log file sent to beaker.
 Without any flags the file is attached to the task result.
 This default path can be changed to any subtask result by using `DEFAULT_LOG_DEST` flag.

+.. py:method:: _thread_emit_log(record)

+    The message passed to this method is simply stored in the task log file which is periodically synced with beaker.

 .. py:method:: reset_log_dest()